roaldmh/Questionnaire.js/README.md

 - Drop the questionnaire.js file into your project
 - Create a a html form     <form class="questionnaireForm">...</form> in your webpage
-- In a javascript file set up something like this:
+- In a javascript file set up something like the script below.
+- Notice that you add the submit button yourself and set up the event handler to use ```QuestionnaireJS.response()``` to get the response json file.

 ```javascript
 window.onload = init;